 I have been experiencing cramps on my lower abdomen and all along I thought it was just a menstrual cramps.
 Then 2 days after Christmas (at 3 in the morning), I experienced a sharp pain on my lower abdomen, right part and it goes down to my foot.
 Knowing that we have history on appendicitis (my sister had her appendix removed, my maternal grandmother died from appendix rapture), I woke my husband and told him to bring me to the hospital.
-The diagnosis was Kidney Stones and I was given 2 kinds of med to drink for one week.
+The diagnosis was Kidney Stones (I need to know shockwave for kidney stone cost) and I was given 2 kinds of med to drink for one week.
 I was given Rowatinex and Acalka.
 Rowatinex smells like olive oil, well it has olive oil (so does it means the Kidney Stones Home Remedy Treatment or natural treatment for kidney stones that involves olive oil is effective?).. and it does not taste good.
 Acalka is a big tablet and really hard to swallow.
 The tablet is not digested and you can see it in your feces.. as whole as it is.
 Readings said that though the tablet is not soluble, the active ingredient has been released in gastrointestinal tract (which maybe the cause of slight gastrointestinal disorders).

 After my medication, I went to a Urologist for follow ups and to see if the kidney stone/s are gone.
 My urologist, Dr Hector Jacinto, advised for a CT Scan.
 My kidney’s swelling based on my Ultrasound but there was no stones found.. the CT Scan result was ureterolithiasis or stone/s in the ureter.
-And not only that, the stone formed is too big for medication, I need to undergo Extracorporeal Shock Wave Lithotripsy (ESWL) or shock wave for short, a no surgery treatment for kidney stones.
+And not only that, the stone formed is too big for medication, I need to undergo Extracorporeal Shock Wave Lithotripsy (ESWL) or shock wave for short, a no surgery treatment for kidney stones (shockwave for kidney stone cost).
 It’s a bit shocking for me.. no. I was shocked big time!
 I need another week to accept the fact that I need the procedure.
 I was scheduled for a shock wave at Urology Center of the Philippines* a few days after I said yes.

 minutes before the procedure, had to remove my pink lipstick